 - Fresh green leafy vegetables

 - Gains and some cereals, especially if fortified

 - Yeast products

-- Sun dried mushrooms (their skin make vit-D just like human skin)
+- Sun-dried mushrooms (their skin make vitamin D, just like human skin)

 - Vitamin D is commonly fortified foods

-Vitamin D toxicity is rare and it is caused by excessive supplementation rather than sunlight.
-A safe upper limit of supplement dose has not been established as this depends on the underlying serum levels, dietary and sun exposure.
-High intake (>4000IU) for short periods of time may be needed to correct a significant deficiency but this dose is likely to create excess levels and possible toxicity if taken over several months.
-In general, the safe level is around 1000IU / day but up to 4000IU are likely to be safe albeit probably un-necessary.
-It is recommended that anyone taking over 1000IU a day should have their vitamin D and calcium levels checked for time to time.
+Vitamin D toxicity is rare and is caused by excessive supplementation rather than sunlight.
+A safe upper limit of supplement dose has not been established as this depends on the underlying serum levels, diet and sun exposure.
+High intake (>4000IU), for short periods of time, may be needed to correct a significant deficiency, but this dose is likely to create excess levels and possible toxicity if taken over several months.
+In general, the safe level is around 1000IU / day, but up to 4000IU is likely to be safe, albeit probably unnecessary.
+It is recommended that anyone taking over 1000IU a day should have their vitamin D and calcium levels checked from time to time.

-Vitamin D deficiency is common in Northern climates and this is associated with a wide number of medical conditions, an increased risk of cancer relapse and overall lower chances of survival.
-Further trials are required to confirm the magnitude of benefit for correcting vitamin D levels with sunlight, diet and supplements.
-In the mean time, the general consensus is that preventing deficiency, particularly over the winter months, is a very sensible strategy either by taking one or two holidays in the winter or regular oral supplementation.
-There is no evidence greater than normal vitamin D provides additional benefits and made effect calcium levels so measuring blood levels may be helpful (see micronutrient testing ).
+Vitamin D deficiency is associated with a wide number of medical conditions, an increased risk of cancer relapse and overall lower chances of survival.
+Further trials are required to confirm the efficacy of correcting vitamin D levels with sunlight, diet and supplements.
+In the meantime, the general consensus is that preventing deficiency, particularly over the winter months, is a very sensible strategy.

 - Lazzeroni M et al. Vitamin D and cancer: review of RCT’s.
 Anticancer Agents Med Chem 2013;13(1):118.